 - Bleach: Fill the bowl with water and add ¼ cup of chlorine bleach

 - AeroGarden Hydroponic No-Rinse Cleanser: oxygen-based proprietary cleaning agent

-While AeroGardens are generally cleaned between plantings, there may be occasions where you’d like to clean the AeroGarden with plants in it.
-This can happen if the system was filled with contaminated water that’s led to growth of mold or algae.
-Cleaning the AeroGarden while a planting is growing is easiest if you remove the plants from the system, do your cleaning, and then replace the plants.
+While AeroGardens are generally cleaned between plantings, there may be occasions when you’d like to clean the AeroGarden with plants in it.
+This can happen if the system is filled with contaminated water, leading to mold or algae growth.
+Cleaning the AeroGarden while planting is growing is easiest if you remove the plants from the system, do your cleaning, and then replace the plants.